FlineDev/BartyCrouch/README.md

 ### Commands Overview

-The command to be called in order to run BartyCrouch is named `bartycrouch`. `bartycrouch` accepts one of the following two combinations of commands:
+The `bartycrouch` main command accepts one of the following two combinations of arguments:

 1. Input-Storyboard and Output-Strings-Files
 2. Input-Storyboard and Output-All-Languages